-Seahawks roster projection: Rise of C.J.
-Prosise makes the guessing that much harder
+Analysis: Projecting the Seahawks’ 53-man roster after their third preseason game

 Keep: Russell Wilson, Geno Smith.

 Cut: Paxton Lynch, J.T.
-Barrett
+Barrett.

 Comment: No change here after what was a solid game from Smith, and one that showed that maybe he was a little more bothered by his knee in the first game against Denver — as well as some of the Broncos’ starters — than was thought at the time.
 But Lynch will get his shot against the Raiders in four days to try to sway Seattle’s opinion.